markus7017/myfiles/shelly/doc/ShellyManager.md

 ### Connection types

 You could choose between 3 different update types
-* Internet: This triggers the regular update, the device needs to be connected to the Internet
+* Internet: This triggers the regular update; the device needs to be connected to the Internet
 * Use openHAB as a proxy: In this case the binding directs the device to request the firmware from the openHAB system.
 The binding will then download the firmware from the selected sources and passes this transparently to the device.
 This provides a security benefit: The device doesn't require Internet access, only the openHAB host, which could be filtered centrally.